agentmarine/DU-DamageReport/README.md

-:heavy_exclamation_mark: | If NQ doesnt care about this script, then I dont either... project is dead couldnt care less about it anymore.
+:heavy_exclamation_mark: | Forked from the original to keep it maintained if there are any bugs let me know.
 :---: | :---

 :heavy_exclamation_mark: | HTML on screens and signs is off by default.
 You will need to enter settings and enable them.